-To get comfortable using extensions, it is important to understand the order of operations of the main components of iQ Tag Management and when the "All Tags" scope occurs.
-The following details a simplified version of the order of operations in iQ Tag Management that shows when the data layer object is processed by each component.
+To get familiar with extensions, it is important to understand the order of operations of the main components of iQ Tag Management and when the "All Tags" scope occurs.
+The following is a simplified order of the operations that shows when the data layer is processed by each component.

 There are two other global scopes called "Pre Loader" and "DOM Ready" that are used for more advanced scenarios.
-Also, within the "All Tags" scope there is an execution setting that provides more granular control for running tags before load rules or after all tags.
+Also, within the "All Tags" scope there is an execution setting that provides more granular control for running tags before load rules or after all tags are loaded.

 Additional details about these settings can be found at the end of this guide.

-Now that you know a little about extensions, click Next to set up your first extension and see it in action.
+Now that you know a little about extensions, you can set up your first extension and see it in action.